Phillips Fellowships for Students

 Preparing the Budget

-• Fellowships do not exceed $4,000 for projects undertaken in the Short Term; $6,000 for projects undertaken during the summer; and $12,000 for projects undertaken in the fall semester.
-The committed carefully considers each proposal budget, and may make adjustments to funded project budgets.
+• Fellowships do not exceed $6,000 per person for projects undertaken during the summer (8-10 weeks).
+The committee carefully considers each proposal budget, and may make adjustments to funded project budgets.

 • Equipment–equipment necessary to complete the Fellowship may include books, journals, data sets, maps, scientific equipment, field or data-gathering equipment, computer hardware or software, camera or video equipment, tape recorders, etc.

-• Supplies–may include any consumable supplies, including film, paper, postage, chemicals, tapes, videotapes, etc.
+• Supplies–may include any consumable supplies, including film, paper, postage, etc.

 • Air and Ground Travel–may include any air or boat travel; taxis; public transportation; car rental or car mileage.
 Secure accurate estimate of air travel.